jcsec-security/solidity-security-course-resources/examples/README.md

 ## Next steps

-The current version is `v0.2`.
+The current version is `v0.3`.
 At the moment I would like to achieve the below in order to upgrade it:

 :pushpin:`V1.0`

-- Unchecked return value example https://swcregistry.io/docs/SWC-104
 - Multiple examples per basic issue
 - Foundry tests of the 101 issues
 - Deploy to testnet and add etherscan links